Unlocking Speed The Ultimate Guide to Core Web Vitals Optimization

 - Proper sizing and compression are also essential.
 Don't load a huge image if you're only displaying it at a small size.

 - Progressive jpegs can be tricky.
 They load gradually, which seems faster, but they might actually slow down your overall lcp.
-10+ New Optimizations For Your 2025 Core Web Vitals Strategy cautions about the use of progressive JPEGs, as they can sometimes negatively impact the LCP score because the image isn't fully loaded until the end.
+This happens because the full image isn't available until the end of the loading process, delaying the final render.
+(10+ New Optimizations For Your 2025 Core Web Vitals Strategy) cautions about the use of progressive JPEGs, as they can sometimes negatively impact the LCP score.

 Now, with these tips in mind, you're well on your way to mastering lcp.
 Next up, we'll tackle Interaction to Next Paint (inp) and how to make your site more responsive.